python/devguide/parser.rst

 as an error in there grammar.

-To report generic syntax errors, pegen uses a common heuristic in PEG parsers: the location of *generic* synax errors is reported in the furthest token that was attempted to be matched but failed.
+To report generic syntax errors, pegen uses a common heuristic in PEG parsers: the location of *generic* syntax errors is reported in the furthest token that was attempted to be matched but failed.
 This is only done if parsing has failed (the parser returns ``NULL`` in C or ``None`` in Python) but no exception has been raised.